Packages

 Based on the fact that indirect references to constant pool entries are resolved and replaced by direct references this representation is called the resolved representation.

-This representation of Java bytecode is considered as OPAL's standard representation for writing Scala based analyses.
+This representation of Java bytecode is considered as OPAL's standard representation for writing simple Scala based analyses.
 This representation is engineered such that it facilitates writing analyses that use pattern matching.

 Definition Classes